AnjaliG30/AnjaliG30/README.md

 ## 🌱 Current Focus

-- 🚀 Exploring cutting-edge Large Language Models
-- 🛠️ Building scalable AI solutions for real-world impact
-- 📢 Contributing to open-source AI projects
-- 🎓 Mentoring aspiring data scientists & AI developers
+- 🚀 Shift from just gathering requirements to delivering measurable business value
+- 🛠️ Collaborate with IT and data teams to enable smarter, faster, data-driven operations
+- 📢 Use tools like Power BI, Tableau, SQL, or Excel analytics
+- 🎓 Focus on customer experience (CX) and user journey mapping
+- Adopt a continuous delivery mindset delivering incremental value quickly

 ## 💬 Let's Connect!